johanneskern/gm_ethporto/events/polygon-workshop/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Polygon Workshop: Solidity, zkEVM and Polygon ID
+name: Polygon Workshop - Solidity, zkEVM and Polygon ID

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.